-Finding a box of old coins in the attic can be an exciting discovery, but deciding when and how to sell them can be complex.
+Finding a box of old coins in the attic can be exciting, but deciding when and how to sell them can be complex.
 Whether you’re a novice or a seasoned coin collector, it’s crucial to understand the market dynamics and have a strategy for divestment.
 This guide provides insights into the best practices for selling your coins, from research and valuation to finding the right buyers and understanding tax implications.

 Steps to Take Before You Sell Coins